-After the subprime crisis Uruguay, as many emerging market economies, faced some major policy challenges from the international financial environment, after having a different phase of the business cycle, with positive growth, inflation and interest rates differentials in a context of strong macro fundamentals, which led to important capital inflows.14 These inflows, together with the so-called commodities super-cycle, promoted fast growth and currency appreciation, both nominal and real, while leading to Central Bank's foreign reserves accumulation.
+After the subprime crisis Uruguay, as many emerging market economies, faced some major policy challenges from the international financial environment, after having a different phase of the business cycle, with positive growth, inflation and interest rates differentials in a context of strong macro fundamentals, which led to important capital inflows.
+These inflows, together with the so-called commodities super-cycle, promoted fast growth and currency appreciation, both nominal and real, while leading to Central Bank's foreign reserves accumulation.
 At the same time, growth and fiscal reaction managed to keep primary surplus in the first years and the increasing real demand for money allowed for some seigniorage financing.
-Then, debt-to-GDP had a decreasing path driven by almost all its determinants.
-Moreover, Uruguay achieved again the "Investment Grade" rate for its sovereign debt, which implied a smaller financing cost.
+Then, debt-to-GDP had a decreasing path driven by almost all its determinants (see Figure 15).
+Moreover, Uruguay achieved again the "Investment Grade" rate for its sovereign debt, which implied a smaller financing cost (see Figure 16).
 It is important to mention that the CB policy was to sterilize these Reserves accumulation with bills in local currency leading to CB's balance sheet expansion and pushing the CB balance from equilibrium to a deficit near 1% of GDP.
 This was the story until May 2013.

 After Bernanke's talk of May 2013, the tapering process begun.
 The process imposed a strong challenge for a small open economy as Uruguay, starting with the traditional capital outflows, sudden currency depreciation and CB's sales of USD to manage the exchange rate evolution.
-The last five years of the sample experienced a growth slowdown, smaller currency real appreciation and primary deficit, leading to a smooth increasing
+The last five years of the sample experienced a growth slowdown, smaller currency real appreciation and primary deficit, leading to a smooth increasing path in net debt-to-GDP which seems to accelerate in the last year of the period.

-$^{^{14}}$ For an extended analysis on topics on this period see Malacrida et al. (2017).
+13For an extended analysis on topics on this period see Malacrida et al. (2017).